In this Article:

-The emperor scorpion…the largest, nastiest scorpion out there, from what I read.
-Living in a non-desert area, I have no real-world experience with scorpions (but I bet a lot of you readers in desert areas have plenty of experience with the critters!).
-Sig Sauer named their carry 1911 after the emperor scorpion, to give it a certain panache.
+The emperor scorpion is the largest, nastiest scorpion out there, from what I read.
+Living in a non-desert area, I have no real-world experience with scorpions.
+But I bet many of you readers in desert areas have plenty of experience with the critters.
+Sig Sauer named their carry 1911 after the emperor scorpion to give it a certain panache.
 I’ll take their word for it.
-So, it was with certain expectations (knowing Sig quality overall) that I took on the assignment to review the Scorpion 1911.
+It was with certain expectations (knowing Sig quality overall) that I took on the assignment to review the Scorpion 1911.

-Let’s get right into it… the gun itself.
-This particular serial-numbered Sig 1911 is evidently an older Commander-sized gun with 4.2-inch barrel, flat trigger and a full-size frame.
-The closest model that Sig shows on its website is the same gun but with a normal, skeletonized trigger and a bobtail frame.
+This particular serial-numbered Sig 1911 is an older Commander-sized gun with a 4.2-inch barrel, flat trigger, and a full-size frame.
+The closest model Sig shows on its website is the same gun but with a normal, skeletonized trigger and a bobtail frame.

 Sig and the 1911

-Note the flat trigger and three slots on the dustcover.
+There’s a flat trigger and three slots on the dust cover.

-The guns currently available from Sig show black G10 Hogue grip panels, while these are obviously colored in the FDE pattern.
-Let’s look at the components up close…
+The guns currently available from Sig show black G10 Hogue grip panels, while these are colored in the FDE pattern.
+Let’s look at the components up close.

-Note how small it is — it won’t get snagged on anything, but it’s large enough to do the job.
-Here’s a view from the top…the safety sticks out about as far as the grips do…
+Note how small it is — it won’t get snagged on anything.
+Still, it’s large enough to do the job.
+Here’s a view from the top.
+The safety sticks out about as far as the grips do.

-The slide, left and right sides – note external extractor and forward slide serrations.
-Also, the slide is scalloped behind the ejection port to reduce brass bouncing off that part of the slide and landing in parts unknown
+The slide, left and right sides.
+Also, the slide is scalloped behind the ejection port to reduce brass bouncing off that part of the slide and landing in parts unknown.

-OK…now we’ve seen the gun up close and personal.
+Now, we’ve seen the gun up close and personal.
 How about some specifications?
-Here are some, from Sig’s website and my direct observations and experiences…
+Here are some from Sig’s website and my direct observations and experiences.

 |Caliber:||.45 ACP (also available in .357 Sig)|